 Become a Trustee

 We're looking for people who share our passion for opera, music and theatre, and our ambition for OperaUpClose and its work, and our belief that inclusive, high-quality arts provision has the power to change lives.
 We are looking for people who can bring skills, knowledge and experience that will complement that of existing Trustees.
 We're looking for people who can think strategically, work collaboratively and want to make a significant contribution to the future of this organisation and to the wider opera sector.

 In common with all charities and most subsidised regional theatres, Trustees/Board members are volunteers (these are unpaid appointments) and so the capacity to devote the time needed to attend our quarterly Board meetings, as well as at least one performance of each of OperaUpClose’s productions, is an essential requirement.

 Trustees must also make time to read papers in advance of Board meetings, and may, from time to time, be required to contribute to fundraising activities or the work of specific sub-committees and/or task groups.
-The majority of Board meetings are held at our offices at 6 Frederick’s Place.
+The majority of Board meetings are held at our offices in East London.
 Wherever possible, meeting and diary dates are communicated at least 12 months ahead of the next Board meeting.

 We are committed to improving the diversity of our team, and welcome applications from all sectors of the community, including both those who are new to non-executive/trustee Board work, and individuals who have a proven track record in senior governance roles.